| Stonefield Query SDK |

 To specify that a field from a related table is displayed in place of this field, choose the Special page, turn on the Display Field From Related Table option, select the desired table from the Table drop-down list (only tables that are parent tables in relationships to the current table are available; also, the relationships must be simple ones, as complex relationships aren't supported with this feature) and the desired field from the Field drop-down list.

-Note that you can click "Table" or "Field" to jump to the selected table or field, respectively.
+You can click "Table" or "Field" to jump to the selected table or field, respectively.